Give your simulator superpowers

 Conclusion

-Async-await in Swift allows for structured concurrency, which will improve the readability of complex asynchronous code.
+Async-await in Swift allows for structured concurrency, improving the readability of complex asynchronous code.
 Completion closures are no longer needed, and calling into multiple asynchronous methods after each other is a lot more readable.
-Several new types of errors can occur, which will be solvable by making sure async methods are called from a function supporting concurrency while not mutating any immutable references.
+Several new types of errors can occur, which will be solvable by ensuring async methods are called from a function supporting concurrency while not mutating any immutable references.
+With the release of Swift 6 at WWDC ’24 it became even more important to start migrating your projects.

 If you like to learn more tips on Swift, check out the Swift category page.
 Feel free to contact me or tweet to me on Twitter if you have any additional tips or feedback.